 Those of us who are true Christ-followers are under attack and have been ever since our birth.
 The devil is the wolf dressed as a lowly sheep and is seeking to devour us.
 That is, he not only lures us but then catches us in his trap.
 He then quickly gobbles us up so there is no more of our speaking out against him.
-It is so important for us in these last days to be vigilant, to be on guard.
-Watching out for any signs that he is near and ready to pounce.
+It is so important for us in these last days to be vigilant, to be on guard, watching out for any signs that he is near and ready to pounce.
 He cleverly uses other people to get you.
 His time is running out, folks.
 If you’ve not been living under a rock, you’ve probably noticed that he’s on the prowl more than ever, and his sly and dirty tricks are unprecedented.
 It will be more difficult to recognize his tactics, so we need to be ready.
 Remember that the wolf is a predator.
 They are experts at deception.
 Winning and being right are their highest goals.
-How do we recognize these slick predators satan uses in our lives?
+How do we recognize these slick, street beasts the devil uses in our lives?
 Whether it be a false religious teacher, a person seeking a spouse, the news media, or someone trying to gain a leadership role in a company, here are some things to look out for:

 - The wolf seeks to gain power instead of empowering another person.
-At a meeting of your company peers, a wolf might say something like, Hey Larry, when I heard you talking to our client in the hall yesterday, you gave him some wrong information.
+In a meeting of your company peers, a wolf might say something like, Hey Larry, when I heard you talking to our client in the hall yesterday, you gave him some wrong information.
 You should get your facts right.

 - The wolf knows the power of emotions and words.
 He does his research.
 He knows what you want and need.
 He says and gives you just enough to lure you in.
 You might hear a pastor in disguise saying this, The Lord told me in a vision that he was going to perform a miracle in our church today.
 Come, all you who are hurting and in need.
 See the signs and wonders of our Lord as our friend and prophetess, Sara McKinley, ministers to us.